TM-Mehrab-Hasan/modern-currency-converter-using-python/README.md

 ---

-## 🎉 Acknowledgments

-**From a simple 1st-year project to a professional application!**

-This transformation showcases the journey of learning and growth in software development.
-The original console-based converter has evolved into a modern, real-time application that could be used professionally.

-**Great job on the continuous improvement and learning! 🚀**

 ## 🛠 Build & Distribution (Windows .exe)

 If you want a standalone Windows executable (.exe) so users can run the app without installing Python, use PyInstaller to bundle the app.